 A bright yellow awning and crates abundant with oranges, avocados and other fresh produce bring something of the San Francisco sunshine, which inspired this cafe’s conception, to even the gloomiest UK weekend.
-Serving single origin coffee, alongside cakes and sourdough made in-house, in bustling, colourful Stokes Croft, Bakers and Co. is always in high demand.
+Serving single origin coffee, alongside cakes and sourdough made in-house, on bustling, colourful Gloucester Road, Bakers and Co. is always in high demand.
 Substantial breakfasts, brunches, lunches (and suppers on selected evenings) form a nutritious menu with a generous nod to indulgence, which makes a table well worth waiting for if necessary.

 - Address: 193 Gloucester Rd, Bristol, BS7 8BG, UK

 Tradewind Espresso cater for the speciality coffee-cravers and all-day-brunch enthusiasts on Whiteladies Road in the beautiful neighbourhood of Clifton.
 Led by a husband and wife team, their ‘Highground’ house espresso is served alongside delicious wholefood dishes.
 Treat your sweet tooth to a serving of banana and walnut bread with espresso butter, or enjoy something a little more savoury with their sweet potato, feta and chickpea pastilla.